-The apparent successful bidder for the Bonds shall submit a good faith deposit in the amount of \$144,850 (the "Good Faith Deposit") as provided below.
+The apparent successful bidder for the Bonds shall submit a good faith deposit in the amount of \$133,100 (the "Good Faith Deposit") as provided below.
 A Good Faith Deposit will secure the County from any loss resulting from the failure of the apparent successful bidder to comply with the terms of its bid.
-The apparent successful bidder shall transfer the Good Faith Deposit by wire transfer directly to the County upon notification of the preliminary award of the Bonds, but in any case no later than 3:00 p.m.
+The apparent successful bidder shall transfer the Good Faith Deposit by wire transfer directly to the County upon notification of identification of the apparent successful bidder for the Bonds, but in any case no later than 3:00 p.m.
 Prevailing Eastern Time on the Bid Date (the "Deposit Deadline").
-Wire instructions will be provided to the apparent successful bidder by the County's financial advisor upon notification of the preliminary award.
+Wire instructions will be provided to the apparent successful bidder by the County's financial advisor upon verification of bids submitted, identification of the apparent successful bidder and prior to the Deposit Deadline.

 The apparent successful bidder will provide as quickly as it is available evidence of the wire transfer to the County's financial advisor by providing to the County's financial advisor the federal funds reference number.
-The formal award of the Bonds, if made, will be indicated on Parity® and shall not be made until the County's financial advisor has confirmation of receipt of the Good Faith Deposit therefor, and if the apparent successful bidder fails to so deliver the Good Faith Deposit by the Deposit Deadline, the County will have the option to withdraw the preliminary award without any liability to the apparent successful bidder and the apparent successful bidder shall be responsible to the County for all consequential damages arising from such withdrawal.
+The formal award of the Bonds, if made, will be indicated on Parity® and shall not be made until the County's financial advisor has confirmation of receipt of the Good Faith Deposit therefor.
+If the apparent successful bidder fails to so deliver the Good Faith Deposit by the Deposit Deadline, the County will have the option to not award the Bonds without any liability to the apparent successful bidder.
+Formal award of the Bonds, if made, will be made by 5:00 p.m.
+Prevailing Eastern Time.

-At the time of the delivery of the Bonds, the Good Faith Deposit will be applied against the purchase price for the Bonds or will be retained as liquidated damages upon the failure of the successful bidder to take and pay for the Bonds in accordance with the terms of its proposal.
+At the time of the delivery of the Bonds, the Good Faith Deposit will be applied against the purchase price for the Bonds or will be retained as liquidated damages upon the failure of the successful bidder to take and pay for the Bonds in accordance with the terms of its bid.
 The successful bidder shall have no right in or to the Good Faith Deposit if it fails to complete the purchase of, and payment in full of, the Bonds for any reason whatsoever, unless such failure of performance shall be caused by an act or omission of the County.
 No interest will be paid upon the Good Faith Deposit to the successful bidder.
 Notwithstanding the foregoing, should the successful bidder fail to pay for the Bonds at the price and on the date agreed upon, the County retains the right to seek further compensation for damages sustained as a result of the successful bidder so doing.